paneda/beauty/README.md

 # Beauty
 Beauty is a web server designed for constrained environments.
-In particular it was developed to run on an ESP32.
+In particular it was developed to run on ESP32 that provide Asio support.
-However it will run in any environment supporting asio (non-boost).
+However it will run in any environment that supports Asio (non-boost).

 It is insipired by Express.js in that it executes a stack of middlewares that are executed in added order.
 See examples.

 Its main properties:
-* Supports HTTP 1.1 (configurable support for keep-alive connections)
+* Supports HTTP/1.1 (configurable support for persistent connections)
 * Multi-part file upload
+* 100-continue support
 * Adaptable to any file system (e.g. LittleFs on ESP32 or std::fstream)
 * Fast, asynchronous and lock-free implementation
-* Low heap memory requirement (configurable support of buffer sizes)
+* Low and predictable heap memory requirement (configurable support of buffer sizes)
 * No ESP-IDF/Arduino dependencies, i.e. the web application can be mocked and tested on PC during development

 # Dependencies
-* asio (non-boost)
+* Asio (non-boost)
 * c++11

 # Usage